 Most governments recognize housing affordability as a significant concern, even if they’re slow to act to solve for it.

 There may be government programs to help you finance your home purchase.
-In Canada, for example, the Home Buyers Plan lets first time home buyers take up to $35,000 out of their RRSP (Registered Retirement Savings Plan) to use as a downpayment for a house.
+In Canada, for example, the Home Buyers Plan lets first time home buyers take up to $60,000 out of their RRSP (Registered Retirement Savings Plan) to use as a downpayment for a house.
+And the First Home Savings Account (FHSA) introduced in the 2022 budget lets you make tax-deductible contributions of up to $8,000 a year toward your first home.
 You can find information on tax credits and other programs on the Government of Canada website.

 Finally, home ownership isn’t the right move for everyone.
 Many people are happy as renters because they don’t want the burden of owning a home and dealing with maintenance.
 But if owning your own home sweet home is your dream, don’t give up.
 It may take a little longer to get there, but it is doable.
 Take a good look at your budget to find ways to save or increase your income.
 When you’re young, you’ve got time on your side!